open-policy-agent/opa/ADOPTERS.md

   Kubernetes clusters that host a mix of production and test workloads.

+* [ControlPlane](https://control-plane.io) uses OPA to enforce enterprise-friendly policy for safe adoption of Kubernetes, Istio, and cloud services.
+OPA policies are validated and tested individually and en masse with unit tests and conftest.
+  This enables developers to validate local changes against production policies, minimise engineering feedback loops, and reduce CI cycle time.
+Policies are tested as "SDLC guardrails", then re-validated at deployment time by a range of OPA-based admission controllers, covering single-tenant environments and hard multi-tenancy configurations.

 * [Fugue](https://fugue.co) is a cloud security SaaS that uses OPA to classify compliance violations and security risks in AWS and Azure accounts and generate compliance reports and notifications.